WDOTS/gh-pages-example/README.md

 Run the `watch` script and start making changes to the source files.
 Make sure everything is working as expected.

 **A note on performance:** You may have noticed that it's really slow to delete the `build` file and rebuild it from scratch every time there is a change to any of the files.
-I'll leave it as an exercise for you to come back later and optimise the build and watch scripts.
+This is clearly sub-optimal, but serves as a quick demonstration.
+Perhaps later we can improve it.

 ## Build testing with Travis CI